-The Board is committed to fulfilling its responsibility of maintaining a sound risk management framework to manage risks and system of internal control for the Group.
-The Board also recognises that such risk management and internal controls are designed to manage the Group's risks within an acceptable level rather than to eliminate the risk of failure to achieve business objective.
-Therefore, it can only provide reasonable and not absolute assurance against the risks of material misstatement of management and financial information, or against financial losses and fraud or breaches of laws or regulations.
+The systems of internal control and risk management are designed to manage the Group's risks within an acceptable level rather than to eliminate the risk of failure to achieve business objective.
+Therefore, these systems can only provide reasonable and not absolute assurance against the risks of material misstatement of management and financial information, or against financial losses and fraud or breaches of laws or regulations.